AnuragSahu/Research_In_Progress/_posts/2019-05-27-Hands-On-Section-on-CIFAR10-and-FInetuning.md

 - we define the network in a class.
 - In initiazation we always declare the FCs, Convultion Layers
 - And then Define the Forward for making the connections between the layers and also the activation functions
-- The fancy stuff can be found at their official Documentation https://pytorch.org/docs/stable/nn.html?highlight=conv#torch.nn.Conv2d
+- The fancy stuff can be found at their <a href="https://pytorch.org/docs/stable/nn.html?highlight=conv#torch.nn.Conv2d">official Documentation</a>.
 {% highlight ruby %}
 # inp -> c1(3,6,5) -> r -> p(2,2) -> c2(6,16,5) -> r -> p(2,2) -> fc1(120) -> fc2(84) ->fc3(10)
 class Net(nn.Module):